arthurgousset/markdown/README.md

 > [!CAUTION]
 > Negative potential consequences of an action.

+Source:
-Source: [[Markdown] An option to highlight a "Note" and "Wa
+[[Markdown] An option to highlight a "Note" and "Warning" using blockquote (Beta) #16925](https://github.com/orgs/community/discussions/16925)

 ### Style guides